Upward-Spiral-Science/the-fat-boys/final_report.md

 We first picked out the hospots for the GABAR-1 markers, and found the spatial correlation between these hotspots with those on the images for all other markers based on a 1-neareast neighbor test.
 Then we performed the same procedure for the hostpots of all other images and constructed the correspdoning correlation heatmap.

 In addition, we wanted to know, for a given hotspot on the raw images of channel A, the distribution of the neighboring hotspots on the images of other channels.
 For each stack of images we applied a hard threshold and then identified the hospots through non-max suppression.
 We then computed for any given pair of channel A and B, the distribution of the hotspots in channel A within 1.5 pixels of any given hostpots in channel B after superimposeing the two channels on top of each other.

+* We also tried out other methods for denoising the image, such as unsharp masking, de-convolution, and a series of edge-based threshold filtering.
+The results produced from those methods were not so informative and thus were not included in the final report